funkjedi/composer-include-files/README.md

 ## Usage

-Just add the files you need included using `"include_files"` and they will be include prior to any files included by your dependancies.
+Just add the files you need included using `"include_files"` and they will be include prior to any files included by your dependencies.

 ```json
 // composer.json (project)